JoshisonGitHub/TypescriptProject/Learning Log.md

 ### Goals

 No goals completed this week, but we are one step closer to achieving Goal 4, to create a functioning website linked with a database, as the website front end is now done.

+---
+## Week 6
+#### Uploaded 12/03/2023

+This week our group learnt sql and made an entity relationship diagram for the database (can be found [here](https://annysah.hashnode.dev/build-a-sidebar-menu-with-react-typescript-and-styled-components-ckwkykpm80hs7gns112nycvvy)), which turned out very well.
+However, due to other work commitments we have fallen behind our plan on where we should be.
+We are a week behind and should have already started the back-end development for the website, which we sadly have not.

+I learnt sql through my Database lecturerer this week and learnt about entity relationship diagrams the week before that, which was very useful for learning basic sql commands.
+I will like the slides used to learn this and the practise paper I completed in my guide to learners.

+### Goals

+Our second goal has been completed, in that we learnt sql this week.

+### To be Completed next Week

+Next week we definitely need to make progress on both the database and the backend development of the website.
+The login system will come next, but if we do not have enough time, it would be better to focus on the database rather than start the login system.